oracle/zfssa-csi-driver/examples/nfs-vsc/README.md

 persistentvolumeclaim/zfssa-nfs-vs-restore-pvc   Bound    pvc-59d8d447-302d-4438-a751-7271fbbe8238   10Gi       RWO            zfssa-nfs-vs-example-sc   116s
 ```

-Optionally, verify the new volume exists on ZFS Storage Appliance.
+Optionally, verify the new volume exists on the Oracle ZFS Storage Appliance.
 Notice that the new
 volume is a clone off the snapshot taken from the original volume.

 ## Creating pod using restored volume